-What if you could totally transform your body in just four minutes?
-You probably think that it sounds too good to be true.
+What if you could totally transform your body in just four minutes in a day?
+You probably think that it sounds too good to be true, but maybe this article can change your mind.

 However, with the 28-day Plank Challenge, you will see results by slowly training your body for endurance and strength.
-While it’s not exactly a quick fix, it is a slow progression toward amazing results.
+While it’s not exactly a quick fix, it is a slow progression toward excellent results and it doesn`t take too much time to do it.

 Want to learn more about this challenge and what it does for your body?
-Read on to see what you can do for your body in just under a month.
+Just keep reading on to see what you can do for your body in under a month.

 The Plank Challenge